muneebahmed-nust/post-quantum-whatsapp/README.md

 - Server only sees encrypted data
 - Server routes encrypted message to recipient
 - Server CANNOT read the message

+### Group Messaging (End‑to‑End)

+Group chats use a shared AES‑256 key per group.
+The group admin generates this key locally and distributes it to each member using their ML‑KEM public key:

+1. Admin creates a group → a random AES‑256 group key is generated in the browser.
+2. For each member, the admin encapsulates a unique shared secret using ML‑KEM and encrypts the group key with it.
+3. The server relays the per‑member encrypted group key; only the intended member can decrypt it.
+4. All group messages (and images) are then encrypted with the group key and delivered in real time.

+This approach keeps the server unaware of plaintext and of the group key itself.

 ### Stage 4: Receiving Messages